warriorhub/warriorhub.github.io/index.md

 ### Home Page (User)

 Once signed in, users are directed to their homepage.
-This page displays upcoming events and buttons to mark interest or view more details.
+This page displays upcoming featured events and buttons to mark interest or view more details on the event cards.
 Users can access this page again by either clicking "Home" or "WarriorHub" in their navagation bar.

 <p align="center">
   <img src="images/web/home_user.png" alt="User Home Page" width="100%">